Mother & Daughter Legal Team

 We handle many factors that can impact a custody arrangement, such as:

-Unfortunately, many of the above issues can also become problematic following divorce, which may create a need for one parent's custody rights to get taken away.
-We can represent you in these matters, as well, and can help protect what matters most to you – your child.
+Unfortunately, many of the above issues can also become problematic following divorce, which may create a need for one parent's custody rights to be taken away.
+We can represent you in these matters as well, and can help protect what matters most to you – your child.

 As a primary rule, any mother that isn't married will be awarded primary custody of the child.
 This essentially means that they are responsible for the following: